-The City of Barrie receives many requests from the public for copies of building plans, property surveys, structural/engineering/architectural drawings.
+The City of Barrie receives many requests from the public for copies of building plans, property surveys, and structural/engineering/architectural drawings.
 In most cases the requesters are the current property owners that wish to complete renovations and therefore need to know the original structure of the building.
-In some cases a representative such as Real Estate Agent, construction manager, etc. may also request access to the plans for their client(s).
+In some cases a representative, such as a real estate agent, construction manager, etc., may also request access to the plans for their client(s).
 It should be noted that these documents are copyrighted.

 There are several ways to obtain a copy of these types of documents.
 An individual can;

 - visit the Land Registry Office as the document may be registered on title; or